-They hated your website
+They hated your website experience, so, they left.

 To understand bounce rate, you must first understand the correct definition: bounce rate is when a visitor lands on a web page (expressed in percentage), where the visitor only viewed one page and then exited your website without any interaction on the site.

 A high bounce rate is a big problem that most websites face.
 In fact, the average bounce rate is estimated to be 75%.
 Websites that generate a lot of leads and eCommerce sales have bounce rate averages of less than 40% and demonstrate a higher quality of inbound traffic.

 Common problems that most website owners notice in their Google Analytics data and their Google Ads are website traffic with 100% bounce rate and 0:00 time spent on their site (for more details on your PPC ads bounce rate, you should read this article on Adwords Bounce Rate).

 The Common Assumption: These are spiders and bots crawling my website.

 Therefore, the traffic data you are receiving with 100% bounce is from “human” visitors that are abandoning your website from the page they entered.